Myanmar junta blocks Facebook, clamping down on opposition to coup

 But in a show of defiance to the generals, about a dozen of the lawmakers elected in a Nov.
 8 ballot convened a symbolic parliamentary session in the quarters where they have been staying since the takeover.

-Small protests took place in the main city Yangon and elsewhere, with activists saying three people had been arrested,
+Small protests took place in the main city Yangon and elsewhere, with activists saying three protesters had been arrested - among around 150 people who have been detained since the coup, according to one rights group.

 But in a country with a bloody history of crackdowns on demonstrations, there was no mass outpouring of opposition to the coup on the streets.

-The army seized power on Monday alleging irregularities in the election, derailing Myanmar’s long and difficult transition to democracy.
-The move was condemned by the United Nations and Western governments, who called on the junta to respect Suu Kyi’s National League for Democracy’s landslide victory.
+The army seized power on Monday alleging irregularities in the election, derailing Myanmar’s long and troubled transition to democracy.
+The move was condemned by the United Nations and Western governments, which called on the junta to respect Suu Kyi’s National League for Democracy’s landslide victory.

-Opposition to the junta has emerged very strongly on Facebook, the country’s main internet platform and underpins communications for business and government.
+Opposition to the junta has emerged very strongly on Facebook, the country’s main social media platform which underpins communications for business and government.

 The Ministry of Communications and Information said Facebook - used by half of Myanmar’s more than 53 million people - would be blocked until this Sunday, Feb.
 7, because users were “spreading fake news and misinformation and causing misunderstanding”.
 Facebook’s WhatsApp messaging was also blocked.